patrickhaetti/MeasurementDataStreamer/README.md

 # MeasurementDataStreamer
  * Instructions for setting up Grafana, InfluxDB and Telegraf on RaspberryPi
  * Database name in this case is "newmeasurementdatabase"
+ * Only for measuring with RaspberryPi, for RaspberryPi combined with Arduino see in info_files & arduino_files

 <br><br>